 Pricing and access strategies

 We want our medicines and vaccines to be accessible to everyone who needs them, no matter where they live.
-We are making our products affordable and available to more people around the world through responsible pricing, and strategic access programmes and partnerships.
+We are making our products affordable and available to more people around the world through responsible pricing, strategic access programmes and partnerships.

 Our ranking as top of the 2018 Access to Medicines Index (ATMI) reflects the strength of our long-term, global commitment to improving access to healthcare.
 The Index, published every two years, gives an independent assessment of pharmaceutical companies’ efforts to improve access.
 We have consistently ranked top since it began in 2008.